Marina Silva: First Lula government

+Effect

+Deforestation decreased by 59% from 2004 to 2007, during which she implemented an integrated government policy.
+The policy, also known as, "The Action Plan For The Prevention and Control of Deforestation in the Legal Amazon," It simultaneously fostered sustainable development, favored territorial zoning, and attached greater value to standing forests.
+It also incorporated elements from international conventions and documents.
+"All of this demonstrates that, when there is integrated planning and effort, it is truly possible to change the picture," Silva said in a statement to the Embassy of Brazil in London.

-In the same year, Silva was confronted by Paulo Adário, coordinator of Greenpeace Brazil, over her environmental actions during her tenure in the ministry.
+In 2005, Silva was confronted by Paulo Adário, coordinator of Greenpeace Brazil, over her environmental actions during her tenure in the ministry.
 Since her tenure began, Silva, together with the Federal Police, the Brazilian Army and the Federal Highway Police, performed 32 operations against illegal deforestation in the Amazon.
 However, Adário claims that his organization monitors the Amazon region and that only one such operation was conducted in October 2004, in the town of Itaituba, Pará.
 According to him, even if the 32 operations had actually been carried out, they would represent only half of what was anticipated in the National Plan to Combat Deforestation.

 Resignation

+She remained in office until 2008 and received several criticisms from entrepreneurs (mainly related to agribusiness) on account of delays in granting permits for projects with large environmental impact.
+In early 2005, however, she stated that she would not give up upon facing challenges even if they were imposed by the government to which she belonged, like the controversy over the São Francisco River Diversion Project, and the building of the BR-163 highway through the rainforest: "I don't admit defeat, just challenges that must be overcome".

 Silva resigned from the Lula government in May 2008.
 She was replaced by Carlos Minc.
 Silva cited "the growing resistance found by our team in important sectors of the government and society" as the reason for her resignation.
 Tension between her and the rest of the Lula administration increased when President Lula da Silva chose Minister of Strategic Affairs Roberto Mangabeira Unger to coordinate a sustainable development plan for the Amazon, instead of her.
 She had become increasingly isolated in Lula da Silva's government due to her views against hydroelectric dams, biofuels, and genetically modified crops.

+2010 presidential election

-Party switch and 2010 presidential bid
+Party switch

 On 19 August 2009, Silva announced her switch from the Workers' Party to the Green Party, primarily in protest against the environmental policies endorsed by the PT.
 Confirming the expectations, Marina Silva launched her candidacy to the 2010 election under the Green Party ticket on 16 May 2010 in the city of Nova Iguaçu, state of Rio de Janeiro.
 Silva said she wanted to be "the first black woman of poor origin" to become president of Brazil.